-There are several stages involved when assessing applications for registration from internationally qualified applicants.
+There are several stages involved when assessing your application for registration.

 Your application will be assessed by the Australian Health Practitioner Regulation Agency (Ahpra) on behalf of the Nursing and Midwifery Board of Australia (NMBA).

 We carefully review all documentation before making a decision on each application, so the assessment process takes time.
-Each application is assessed individually, so we are unable to give an estimate of processing time.
+Each application is assessed individually, so we are unable to give a time estimate .
 We will give you a timeframe on your application if we can.

-Wherever possible, we aim to complete the assessment of an international application within four to six weeks of receipt of all required documentation.
-However, some international applications require a decision from the NMBA or its delegate and these applications will take an estimated eight to ten weeks to process.
-Estimates of processing times can only be given for complete applications (i.e. where all required documentation has been provided) – if you do not provide all the required documentation with your application, your processing time may be significantly longer.
+Wherever possible, we aim to complete the assessment of your application within four to six weeks of receipt of all required documentation.
+However, some international applications require a decision from the NMBA or its delegate and these applications will take an estimated eight to ten weeks.
+Estimates of assessment times can only be given for complete applications (i.e. where all required documentation has been provided) – if you do not provide all the required documentation with your application, it may be significantly longer.

-You can help avoid unnecessary delays in processing your application by:
+How to avoid unnecessary delays in assessing your application: